-The city of Axum is famous for its historical relics of monolithic stele park, palaces, the church of St.Mary (Zion), sanctuary of Ark of Covenant, Museum, tombs of kings etc. A visit to Axum means a discovery of history back to 500 B.C.
+The city of Axum is also known for its historical relics of monolithic stele park, palaces and the church of St.Mary (Zion), Museum, tombs of kings etc. A visit to Axum means a discovery of history back to 500 B.C.

 Al Nejashi Mosque

 Negashi is some 10 km away from Wukro town in Tigary region that lies on the plateau commanding a magnificent view of the surrounding area.
-“Negashi” got its name from Tigre word called Negash or Negus meaning Nejashi the variant word of Arabs.
+“Negashi” got its name from Tigrigna word called Negash or Negus meaning Nejashi the variant word of Arabs.

 The ruler of Abyssinia (Ethiopia) guaranteed asylum to the first eleven men and four women refugees.
 Then after lived & settled in peace in Ethiopia until they returned back to their home land.
 Therefore; Negashi mosque represents the first hand foot print of Islamic faith in Ethiopia and the world since more than 1,300 years ago.